5 August 2021

 Holds can be picked up at any time without an appointment.
 The automated library system has restored notifications so you will receive either a text message or email, depending on how you set up your account.
 Please remember that only 1 person or 1 family group can enter the vestibule at a time.

-You may use a computer for one 30 minutes session each day.
+You may use a computer for a single 1 hour session each day.
 Drop in to see if one is available or call to reserve a computer at 607.432.1980.

 You can enter the library to browse the collection at your convenience.
 When entering the library, remember to wear a mask that covers your nose and mouth, immediately wash your hands or use the hand sanitizer and refrain from touching your face.
 We welcome you back!